jitsedesmet/thesis/_papers/thesis-report/chapters/future-work.typ

 Recent work that uses completeness guarantees and the structured nature of some interfaces has shown that it is possible to speed up queries and be complete to a certain extent @bib:taelman-structure-assumptions.
 That early work uses type indexes to get structural descriptions, but the complexity could be increased to use shape trees or even @sgv.
 In this extension, @sgv can prove to be more valuable than shape trees because it expresses the underlying data flow better.
-For example, a collection that is derived from another should not be consulted if the canonical containers has already been consulted.
+For example, a collection that is derived from another should not be consulted if the canonical containers have already been consulted.

 == View Creation and Discovery

 The issues related to the document-based nature of the current Solid specification that have been described @bib:whats-in-pod can be solved by creating derived resources~@bib:vanherwergenderived.
 The work by #cite(<bib:vanherwergenderived>, form: "author") shows that derived resources are a way forward.
-Given the simularities between their work and @sgv\s derived resuorces, we are comfident that an implemntation is feasible.
+Given the similarities between their work and @sgv\s derived resources, we are confident that an implementation is feasible.
 In their work, they solve the issue of access control granularity.

-In our empirical evaluation we discover that the execution time of our queries heavily relies on our pod structures (@sec:choke-new-resource).
+In our empirical evaluation, we discover that the execution time of our queries heavily relies on our pod structures (@sec:choke-new-resource).
 We therefore expect that a smart server that knows what optimizations are possible by query engines could have significant execution time benefits.
 Such a server could create resources dynamically to facilitate query executions.
 The resources to create could be based on the usage metrics the server has.